-Pour boiling water over the cranberries until they are all covered.
+- Pour boiling water over the cranberries until they are all completely covered.
 You can also substitute hot fruit juice instead of water for added flavor.
-Your cranberries should be completely covered so that they all have a chance to absorb the liquid.
-Place a piece of plastic wrap over the bowl to keep the steam in and the water hot.
-Rehydrating in fruit juice will add additional vitamins and calories which you should keep in mind when choosing your hydration liquid.
-If you are on a low calorie diet, water may be the best choice.
+Rehydrating your cranberries in fruit juice will add additional calories and sugar, which you should keep in mind when choosing your hydration liquid.

-Wait 10 to 30 minutes for your cranberries to soak in the water or juice and rehydrate themselves.
+- Wait 10 to 30 minutes for your cranberries to soak in the water or juice and rehydrate.
 When they are done, they will be plump and round.
-Some cranberries may rehydrate more quickly than others depending on how dry they are and their age.
+Some cranberries may rehydrate more quickly than others depending on how dry and old they are.

 - Drain the cranberries from their soaking liquid using a strainer or colander.
 Discard the liquid and return your cranberries to the bowl.
 They are now ready to be added to your recipe.

 Use rehydrated dried cranberries in breads, muffins, salads or sauces that normally call for fresh cranberries.
 Dried cranberries are easy to store and have a long shelf life.